Amazing Dog Senses

 When it comes to your dog’s sense of smell they are scent-sational!
 With 300 million scent receptors and the part of their brain dedicated to analyzing smells a dog’s nose is 40 times more powerful than yours.
 (And you thought you were good at identifying flavors in wine!)
 A highly trained dog can find missing people, identify diseases like cancer, diabetes, covid and even stop contraband at the borders.

 But smell is important to all dogs, not just highly trained ones.
-Sniffing for all dogs!
+Sniffing is for all dogs!
 Scientists Cristina and Aurélien Budzinski, looked at the physiological benefits of sniffing.
 They found that long sniffs slows down a dog's heart rate (Dog Field Study), just like when we take deep breaths.
-Sniffing is good for their health, so indulge your dog with extra time on walks to smell the roses aka the ground, the curb, and the hydrant.
+Sniffing is good for their health, so indulge your dog with extra time on walks to smell the roses or rather the ground, the curb, and the hydrant.

 Dog Sense of Hearing